 - Boosting metabolic rate

 Each session should last about 45-60 minutes and target all major muscle groups over the course of a week.
+Perform strength training close to failure, completing three to six sets per body part to promote muscle growth.
+This approach ensures that your muscles are adequately challenged, leading to better results in your body recomposition journey.

 We ll talk about which specific exercises you can do later on.